grealesguti/BTL_LYSOARRAY_LO_G4/README.md

 # README

-## BTL LYSO Scintillation Simulation
+## SO-CRYSTAL (Shape Optimization for scintillating CRYSTals)

-This code creates simulations of the impact of Na gamma rays and Muons onto a scintillator.
+This code creates simulations of the impact of Na gamma rays and Muons onto a LYSO:Ce scintillator.

 The output provides information of the Light Output and timing resolution of the attached SiPMs.